Spiritual formation for modern mystics

 Rabbi Rami Shapiro is an award winning author of over two dozen books on religion and spirituality, including The Divine Feminine in Biblical Wisdom Literature and The Sacred Art of LovingKindness.
 He received rabbinical ordination from the Hebrew Union College Jewish Institute of Religion, and holds a PhD from Union Graduate School.
 A congregational rabbi for 20 years, Rabbi Rami currently co-directs One River Wisdom School, writes a regular column for Spirituality & Health magazine called Roadside Assistance for the Spiritual Traveler, and hosts the weekly Internet radio show, How to be a Holy Rascal.
 His newest book is Perennial Wisdom for the Spiritually Independent.

-Will Fiorello, MA, is an educator and spiritual director at the Seton Cove.
-Previously, he served in the fields of social work, counseling, and education.
-He is passionate about recognizing and supporting the unique life journey of each person, and accompanying others as they cultivate emotional, physical, and spiritual wellness.
-Will received his Master of Arts in Counseling from the Seminary of the Southwest, and his Bachelor of Arts in Psychology from Miami University.
-He is a Veriditas® trained and certified Labyrinth facilitator, and a spiritual psychology retreat facilitator.
+Will Fiorello, MA, is an educator, program manager, and spiritual director at The Seton Cove.
+He is passionate about supporting the unique life journey of each person he works with and finds great purpose in accompanying others as they cultivate emotional, physical, and spiritual wellness.
+He utilizes a wide array of therapeutic and educational tools—from the contemplative practices of the ancient mystics to the latest advances in neuroscience and mindfulness.
+Will received his Master of Arts in Counseling from the Seminary of the Southwest, his Bachelor of Arts in Psychology from Miami University, and studied Analytical and Depth Psychology at the C. G. Jung Institute in Zürich.
+He is a Veriditas® trained and certified Labyrinth facilitator and a faculty member of the Mystic Heart Wisdom School.

 Dates: January 26-28, 2018; April 13-15, 2018; July 20-22, 2018; September 28-30, 2018